 All (I)CSDs and custodian banks are subject to the requirements described in the internal risk policy on payment, settlement and custody, as well as the criteria set out in the internal risk policy on counterparty credit risk.
-These include a minimum internal credit score, legal review, due diligence (which includes accounting practices and operational aspects) and the application of exposure limits.
+These include a minimum internal credit score, legal review, due diligence and the application of exposure limits.